chirring/A-Mental-Health-Survey/README.md

 *  From the figure:
 * Employers provide a greater proportion of mental health benefits, but there are uncertainties – employees can’t judge whether they are available or not, and they have a big impact on the outcome, and their weight is roughly the same as “not offered”.
 * Women have a greater need for mental health care, but they may also be affected by the trans factor.
 It is something that cannot be processed and cannot be judged.
-* Comparing Figure 7 and Figure 8, the distribution of mental health and mental health is similar, so it is speculated that mental problems often come from mental health problems.
+* The distribution of mental health and mental health is similar, so it is speculated that mental problems often come from mental health problems.